scivision/fortran-filesystem/README.md

 ## Build

-Fortran-filesystem can be built with CMake, Fortran Package Manager (FPM), or Meson.
+Fortran-filesystem can be built with CMake or Fortran Package Manager (FPM).

 [lib]filesystem.a is the library binary built that contains the Fortran "filesystem" module--it is the only binary you need to use in your project.